Support and information about COVID-19. Find online resources or access national helplines.

 Welfare phone line: Work and Income's COVID-19 welfare phone line can help if you are self-isolating and need food or other essential items.
 Call them on 0800 512 337.
 It is open 8am to 5pm Monday to Friday and 8am to 1pm on a Saturday.

 Emergency services: If it is an emergency and you need urgent medical help or cannot breathe properly, call emergency services on 111.
 If you have COVID-19, tell them when you call.

-If you are a carer for someone with a disability, please find information and advice on the Ministry of Health website: COVID-19: Family, whānau, and āiga carers external URL
+If you are a carer for someone with a disability, please find information and advice on the Health New Zealand website: COVID-19: Family, whānau, and āiga carers external URL

 The New Zealand Government has established a reimbursement process for unvaccinated in-home family carers who undertook family carer work that was not paid as a result of the former COVID-19 vaccine mandate.